sus-test/revanced-extended-magisk-module/README.md

 ## Features
  * Can build Magisk modules or non-root APKs
- * Updated every 5 minutes with the latest versions of apps and patches in accordance with your configuration
+ * Updated every hour with the latest versions of apps and patches in accordance with your configuration
  * Cleans APKs from unneeded libs to make them smaller
  * Fully open-source, every binary or APK is compiled without human intervention
  * Modules